IS230TREAH1A - Turbine Emergency Trip terminal board

 INSTALLATION:

-• For H1 / S1 and H2 / S2 board variants, voltage detection, and the breaker relay are wired to the I/O terminal blocks TB1.
-Passive pulse rate pick-ups are wired to TB2.
-Each block is held down with two screws and has 24 terminals accepting up to #12 AWG wires.
-A shield termination strip attached to the chassis ground is located immediately to the left of each terminal block.
+For the H1/S1 and H2/S2 board variants, the voltage detection circuits and the breaker relay are connected directly to the I/O terminal blocks labeled TB1, while the passive pulse rate pick-ups are wired to TB2.
+Each terminal block is securely fastened to the board with two screws and contains 24 terminals, each capable of accommodating wires up to #12 AWG.
+A shield termination strip, which is attached to the chassis ground, is located immediately to the left of each terminal block to ensure proper grounding and minimize electrical interference.

-• For H3 / S3 and H4 / S4 board variants, voltage detection and the breaker relay are wired to the I/O box terminals at the top of the board.
-Passive pulse rate pick-ups are wired to the lower terminals.
-All terminals plug into a header on the TREA board and accept up to a single #12 AWG wire.
+For the H3/S3 and H4/S4 board variants, the wiring layout differs slightly.
+The voltage detection circuits and breaker relay are connected to the I/O box terminals located at the top of the board, whereas the passive pulse rate pick-ups are wired to the lower set of terminals.
+All terminals on these variants plug into headers on the TREA board itself, and each terminal accepts a single wire up to #12 AWG in size.
+This configuration ensures a compact, organized, and secure connection, while also facilitating straightforward maintenance and integration with the associated PPRO or YPRO I/O packs in the Mark VIe or Mark VIeS systems.

 CONFIGURATION: